keijiro/VJ04/README.md

 -------------------

 - Unity Pro
+- Mac OS X or Windows system
 - MIDI controllers

-*VJ04* supports both Windows and Mac OS X, but MIDI controllers are available only on OS X.
+*VJ04* supports both Mac OS X and Windows, but MIDI controllers are available only on OS X.

 Control Guide